edef1c/libfringe/README.md

 implement context switches, which is little more than a wrapper of [boost::context][boostcontext].
 The boost::context library changes undocumented fields in the [TIB][] during every context switch to try and work around the restrictions placed by the Windows platform ABI.
-This has [failed before][tibfail] and it is bound fail again, breaking existing code that uses boost::context in unexpected and complicated ways.
+This has [failed before][tibfail] and it is bound to fail again, breaking existing code that uses boost::context in unexpected and complicated ways.
 The authors of libfringe consider this unacceptable.